 By May 7, 2021, the manga reached 15 million copies, and then a week later, it was up to 17 million copies, according to the official Twitter account.
 On June 3, 2021, the official account celebrated reaching 20 million copies in circulation.

-There are other reasons to believe that the producers had Tokyo Revengers renewed so quickly.
+Besides that incredible achievement, there are other reasons to believe that the producers had Tokyo Revengers renewed so quickly.

 Tokyo Revengers reviews have been overly positive even from the beginning.
 There was potential bias since the scores were higher than average even when the first several episodes were released, but that’s largely due to manga readers knowing what to expect from the strength of the manga’s story.

-Most importantly, anime’s episodes often made it to the Top 10 of Crunchyroll’s popular anime list.
+More importantly, anime’s episodes often made it to the Top 10 of Crunchyroll’s popular anime list.
 Streaming revenue is the biggest factor to success, and the Tokyo Revengers anime was often next to Attack On Titan, My Hero Academia, and Jujutsu Kaisen on the list.

 Therefore, it seems very likely that the Tokyo Revengers anime will be renewed.
 It’s always possible the producers predicted this anime would be a winner and have already begun early production work.
 The only question is studio availability since anime productions are scheduled out years in advance.